Help us improve your experience.

 Generate a Persistent or Transient Configuration Change in Python Commit Scripts

-Junos OS commit scripts enforce custom configuration rules and can automatically change the configuration when it does not comply with your custom configuration rules.
-To generate a persistent or transient change using Python commit scripts:
+Junos OS commit scripts enforce custom configuration rules and can automatically change the configuration when it does not comply with your rules.
+When a commit script changes the configuration, it can generate a persistent change or a transient change.

 2. Include one or more programming instructions that test for your custom configuration rules.